soukron/xtool/README.md

 situations where you must keep different versions of the same software and being able change between versions easily.

+XTool is not meant to be a package manager replacement.
+If you're happy with the software distributed in repositories, that's probably the best way to manage your software.

 ## Demo
 ![Demo Overview](resources/asciinema/overview-ascii.gif)